loodus-wiki/apus-apus/README.md

 # apus-apus
-The adapted and translated resource will be placed here https://apus-apus.tilda.ws/
+This is the adapted and translated resource of russian site about apus-apus https://apus-apus.tilda.ws/